Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 I go, how was that?
 So what's your process?

-Well, if the director is somebody who is, this is the torture of, not torture, but the torment of how we work now is that if there's people who are great directors or you think they're onto something, like Wayne, when I worked with him, he wasn't famous.
+Well, if the director is somebody who is, this is the torture of not torture, but the torment of how we work now is that if there's people who are great directors or you think they're onto something, like Wayne, when I worked with him, he wasn't famous.

 But when they're onto something, you do what they want to do.
 Let them lead you.

-But then with other people, you have to be self-directing, which is tough.
+But then, with other people, you have to be self-directing, which is tough.

 You have to decide, well, I think this is what I should do.
 And guys will walk up to you and go, oh, don't do that, or don't do that.

 See, one thing you always do, I know this is we're digressing, but one thing you always try to do is how much of a performer is the character?
-So in Glenn Gary, that guy was a performer.
+So in Glenn Garry, that guy was a performer.

 He'd gone around the New York real estate world and beyond and